• THE PRINCESS PASSPORT

 Cruisers Yachts 38 GLS Outboard

 The 38 GLS OB for sale at your local dealer combines the unmatched performance and entertainment capabilities of the 38 GLS with powerful, easy-to-maintain outboards.
+Expand your swimming area by lowering the side of the 38 GLS to convert it into a swim platform.
+The lower cabin features an aft stateroom and U-shaped dinette that converts into a berth.
+A full galley and standing head with shower complete this extraordinary yacht.
 It’s a match made in heaven for lovers of on-the-water fun.

 Couple sitting on the beach door on a Cruisers Yachts 38 GLS OB